INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces That Midnight Hub Investors With Substantial Losses Have Opportunity To Lead Class Action ...

-NEW YORK, Nov.
-11, 2024 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed on behalf of purchasers of ROOMS non-fungible tokens ("NFTs") and Digital Nomads NFTs issued by Midnight Hub.
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Nov.
+15, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed on behalf of purchasers of ROOMS non-fungible tokens (“NFTs”) and Digital Nomads NFTs issued by Midnight Hub.

 Class Definition